AbdulHadiRadi/-Registration-Management-System./README.md

-# Arod-Management-System.
+# Information-Management-System.
-Developing a Management System for a Arod based on requirements which were gathered from Key Stakeholders.
+Developing a Information Management System for a company based on requirements which were gathered from Key Stakeholders.